San Diego to Mexico

 Crossing the border from San Diego to Tijuana on foot

-Crossing the border between San Diego and Tijuana on foot is a popular option, and you can do it by catching Uber or taking a San Diego Trolley, a lightrail train that stops at several stations in downtown San Diego.
+Crossing the border between San Diego and Tijuana on foot is a popular option, and you can do it by catching Uber to the Mexican border or taking a San Diego Trolley, a lightrail train that stops at several stations in downtown San Diego and brings you to the border foot crossing.

 San Diego Trolley runs seven days a week from early morning to the late evening.